burrsutter/llama-stack-tutorial/readme.md

 ```

-proves you have connectivity to tavily
+Proves you have connectivity to tavily

 ```